nonstrict-hq/short-unique-id/README.md

 # About this Fork

+> :warning: Version 5 of the short-unique-id is also CloudFlare compatible.
+We've switched back to using that, this repository is not maintained anymore.

 This fork makes the library compatible with CloudFlare Workers by removing the ability to call the ShortUniqueId object as a function.

 It's a workaround for this issue: https://github.com/simplyhexagonal/short-unique-id/issues/53